Parkpunkrider/GateCalculator/README.md

 #### What can it do?
-You can calculate different Values for passive and active single gates and passive and active dual gates.
+You can calculate different Values for passive and passive dual gates.
+Aswell as the duality for linear active single gates.
-First the cli asks you to choose which kind of gate you want to calculate: passive single (psg), active single (asg), passive dual(pdg) or active dual (adg).
+First the cli asks you to choose which kind of gate you want to calculate: passive single (psg), active single (asg) or passive dual(pdg).
-Next you have to enter the parameters as asked (c for conductivity, r for resistance, i for current and u for voltage)
+Next you have to enter the parameters as asked (c for conductivity, r for resistance, i for current and u for voltage).
+Or on the linear active single gate the parameters for duality so either voltage and inner resistance for "voltage source to current source"(vtc) or current and inner resistance for "current source to voltage source"(ctv).

 #### Dual Gate
 For Passive Dual Gates conductivity, resistance, voltage and current can be calculated, you have to enter the resistance matrix for the latter two.